University Human Resources

-This plan is available to all eligible Indiana University employees and retirees under age 65, regardless of the area of residence.
+Effective January 1, 2017, this plan is available to all eligible Indiana University employees and retirees under age 65, regardless of the area of residence.
 When network providers are used, participants receive full benefits.
 Partial benefits are received from non-network providers, except in the case of an emergency.
 Network providers include Anthem Blue Access PPO providers in Indiana, Ohio, and Kentucky and BCBS Blue Card providers in other states.
 Prescription coverage is the same as for active employees in this plan.

 Blue Retiree Plan (more information)

 This plan is a "Medicare Supplement" or "Medigap" plan that is available only to retirees with retiree status age 65 and over who are enrolled in Medicare Part A and Part B. As a supplement, many services will be fully paid between Medicare and the Blue Retiree Plan.